iturdikulov/notes/pass.md

 # Pass (software)

 > Password management should be simple and follow Unix philosophy.
 With pass, each password lives inside of a [[GPG]] encrypted file whose filename is the title of the website or resource that requires the password.
-These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities.
-TODO: add source
+These encrypted files may be organized into meaningful folder hierarchies, copied from computer to computer, and, in general, manipulated using standard command line file management utilities. - [ ] add source

 ## Commands